-Removing the Uterus and Cervix (Total Laparoscopic Hysterectomy) with or without ovarian removal - is a surgical procedure involving the use of general anesthesia.
-If you experience any problems after being discharged to home, during office hours call 757-481-3366.
+Removing the Uterus and Cervix (Total Laparoscopic Hysterectomy) with or without ovarian removal – is a surgical procedure involving the use of general anesthesia.
+If you experience any problems after being discharged home, during office hours call 757-481-3366.
 After 4:30 pm call his night time emergency number 757-455-3584.
 You will be connected to the Physician on Call.
-Dr. Lackore's after hour coverage is provided by Womancare Center at DePaul Medical Center.
-You may also call the
+Dr. Lackore’s after-hour coverage is provided by Womancare Center at Sentara Leigh Medical Center.
+Go to your closest emergency room if you feel you need immediate attention.

 The anesthesia will be acting in your body for the next 24 hours, so you will feel a little sleepy – this feeling will slowly wear off.
 Since the anesthesia (and sometimes medication for pain and nausea) is still in your system, do the following;